Suburb overview

 • Traffic can build during peak hours, especially on arterial roads.

 3,453 residents places Royal Park squarely in the middle of the South Australia suburb size distribution (state median 3,699), with market depth comparable to most SA localities.
 Household income of $73,528/year is 9% below the South Australia median of $80,964, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Median weekly rent of $330 equates to $1,430/month — about 92% of the median mortgage repayment of $1,560/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $600/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,600/month — about 167% of the $1,560/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 11 km from Adelaide places Royal Park in the middle commuter belt, close enough for daily trips by car or rail but at a materially lower price point than inner suburbs.

 This suburb suits long-term investors looking for a balance of rental yield and capital growth.
 Schools and transport underpin family demand.
-Local rents consume roughly 23% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 23% of household income — a dated but useful sanity check on tenant affordability.

 How Royal Park stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Royal Park sits above the state median; negative means below.